 Streaming November through June – Online and on your Smart TV!

-The Middlebury New Filmmakers Festival [MNFF] and the Vermont International Film Festival [VTIFF] are teaming up to present Split/Screen, an online streaming monthly movie series that will begin in November 2020 and run through June 2021.
-The two festivals will each curate a selection of four or five entertaining films in alternating months, with MNFF leading off in November, VTIFF following up with a December program and so forth in 2021.
+The Middlebury New Filmmakers Festival [MNFF] and the Vermont International Film Festival [VTIFF] have teamed up to present Split/Screen, an online streaming monthly movie series that began in November 2020 and runs through June 2021.
+The two festivals are each curating a selection of four or five entertaining films in alternating months, with MNFF leading off in November, VTIFF following up with a December program and so forth in 2021.
 Split/Screen will be available on your phone, tablet, laptop or your big screen television.

-VTIFF will present the next Split/Screen film program from February 19-28 with specific films to be announced soon – so watch this page.
-You can also subscribe to all VTIIF updates and get information about their various programming.
+MNFF will present the next Split/Screen film program from May 21-30 with specific films to be announced in early May – so watch this page.
+Be sure to subscribe to all MNFF programming and event updates!